seanxmcdaniel/READMEGenerator/README.md

   ## License

-  This project is licensed under Mozilla.
+  This project is licensed under IBM.